Soffits and Fascias Replacement Cost

 FAQs

-Obviously the time taken will vary depending on the size and design of the property, plus the access to the roof edge.
-But assuming a standard British semi-detached home with easy access by ladder all round, then you are probably looking at 1-2 days to fully remove and dispose of old roofline fascias, soffits and rainwater products, then to install UPVC boards and new gutters and downpipes, plus minor repairs such as cement pointing and replacing a small amount of rotten timber.
+The time taken will vary depending on the size and design of the property, plus the access to the roof edge.
+But assuming a standard British semi-detached home with easy access by ladder all around, then you are probably looking at 1-2 days to fully remove and dispose of old roofline fascias, soffits and rainwater products, then to install UPVC boards and new gutters and downpipes, plus minor repairs such as cement pointing and replacing a small amount of rotten timber.
 If scaffolding is required to bridge a conservatory, this will add in another day or so.

 Replacement with brand new Upvc fascia and soffits is the better and more popular option, but obviously you could save money by having the existing boards capped over with a thinner Upvc board.
 This is much quicker and cheaper as the original boards do not need to be removed.
 It is debatable which method is best and this will ultimately depend on your property and your budget.
 If you are unsure get quotes from several roofing companies and ask for their advice.

-Of course everyone wants to save money, putting the old guttering and downpipes back on would seem to be a good option if the existing rainwater products are not leaking.
+Of course, everyone wants to save money, so putting the old guttering and downpipes back on would seem to be a good option if the existing rainwater products are not leaking.
 However, once the roofline installer has removed and replaced the old guttering, there is a good chance that there will be leaks at the joints as the seals and gaskets have been disturbed.

-In the long run, it is probably more economical to replace all rainwater products as the labour costs will be the same reagrdless, so it makes sense to pay that little bit extra and get new gutters to compliment the new fascia and soffit boards.
+In the long run, it is probably more economical to replace all rainwater products as the labour costs will be the same regardless, so it makes sense to pay that little bit extra and get new gutters to compliment the new fascia and soffit boards.
 This is especially true if scaffolding is required, always have any necessary work completed whilst the scaffold is already erected and paid for.
-In fact you should also consider any other work that could be completed while scaffolding is up including any minor repairs to broken roof tiles and repointing.
+In fact, you should also consider any other work that could be completed while scaffolding is up including any minor repairs to broken roof tiles and repointing.